Rupee Gains 16 Paisa Against Dollar - UrduPoint

 Rupee Gains 16 Paisa Against Dollar

-The Japanese Yen remained unchanged to close at Rs185, whereas a decrease of 08 paisa was witnessed in the exchange rate of the British Pound, which was traded at Rs 353.87 compared to the last closing of Rs 353.95.
+The Japanese Yen remained unchanged to close at Rs185, whereas a decrease of Rs1.11 was witnessed in the exchange rate of the British Pound, which was traded at Rs 353.30 compared to the last closing of Rs 354.41.

 Recent Stories

-PSL 2024 Match 13 Peshawar Zalmi Vs. Islamabad United Live Score, History, Who W ..
+PSL 2024 Match 15 Karachi Kings Vs. Islamabad United Live Score, History, Who Wi ..

+Singapore's OCBC bank records 27 percent rise in net profit for FY 2023

 More Stories From Business